Is MetLife Insurance Good? A Comprehensive Review

 • Long-Term Care Insurance: Helps pay for nursing homes or home health care, which regular health insurance doesn’t cover.

-• Pet Insurance: Covers accidents and illnesses for dogs, cats, and some exotic pets, with optional wellness add-ons.
+• Pet Insurance: Covers accidents and illnesses for dogs, cats, and select exotic pets, with optional wellness add-ons available.
 Sample monthly premiums are around $51.84 for dogs and $23.17 for cats (U.S. News Pet Insurance).

 • Other Products: Includes accident insurance, hospital indemnity insurance, critical illness insurance, and legal insurance for access to lawyers (MetLife Insurance).